-- a) Open Space is to be provided for a variety of recreational, aesthetic, and - b) environmental purposes. - c) Open space should be easily maintained. - d) Open space should provide informal and formal settings.
+Open Space is to be provided for a variety of recreational, aesthetic, and environmental purposes.

+- a) Open space should be easily maintained. - b) Open space should provide informal and formal settings.

-- (i) Open space is to be provided generally in accordance with Figure 3. - (ii) A local park with an area of not less than 0.2ha with various facilities, including a playground should be provided in a location detailed on the approved Landscape Plan and approved by the consent authority. - (iii) Open space areas are to be linked by pedestrian and cycle paths, where practical, to provide an accessible network of open space. - (iv) Where possible, roads or laneways/share ways are to border open space areas in order to provide passive surveillance and access. - (v) The open space (including drainage reserves) / recreations areas shall be dedicated to Council.
+- (i) Open space is to be provided generally in accordance with Figure 3. - (ii) A local park with an area of not less than 0.2ha with various facilities, including a playground, should be provided in a location detailed on the approved Landscape Plan and approved by the consent authority. - (iii) Open space areas are to be linked by pedestrian and cycle paths, where practicable, to provide an accessible network of open space. - (iv) Where possible, roads or laneways/share ways are to border open space areas to provide passive surveillance and access. - (v) The open space (including drainage reserves) and recreations areas shall be dedicated to Council.

-30.5.6 Water Management
+30.5.7 Water Management

-- a) The water balance of Iron Bark Ridge Extension is to be as close as possible to natural conditions. - b) Drainage should be generally directed away from the existing urban area of Iron Bark Ridge to the maximum feasible extent - c) Water management should seek to provide an effective treatment train in the context of minimising Council's long term maintenance requirements.
-The treatment train should consider source controls, water quality, water volume, on and off site detention, instream treatment measures, salinity management and the implications for receiving areas. - d) Runoff generated by more intense rainfall causes no downstream property damage or risk to public safety and to mimic the existing flow regime as near as possible. - e) All necessary easements will be required to be negotiated between adjoining landowners prior to approval of development construction certificate.
+- a) The water balance of Ironbark Ridge Extension is to be as close as possible to natural conditions. - b) Drainage should be generally directed away from the existing urban area of Ironbark Ridge to the maximum feasible extent. - c) Water management should seek to provide an effective treatment train in the context of minimising Council's long term maintenance requirements.
+The treatment train should consider source controls, water quality, water volume, on and off-site detention, instream treatment measures, salinity management, and the implications for receiving areas. - d) Runoff generated by more intense rainfall causes no downstream property damage or risk to public safety and to mimic the existing flow regime as near as possible.

+e) All necessary easements will be required to be negotiated between adjoining landowners prior to approval of the Subdivision Works Certificate.